jpospychala/agent/README.md

-Library for monitoring memory and cpu usage
+Library for reading system information provided by `procfs`.

+Currently supports only reading `/proc/[pid]/stat` with basic process information.